lanl/pyQBTNs/README.md

 </div>

-pyQBTNs was developed as a tool python to factor boolean tensors (or matrices) using D-Wave quantum annealers.
+pyQBTNs is a Python library for boolean matrix and tensor factorization using D-Wave quantum annealers.
+The library includes five different boolean tensor decomposition methods making up three distinct types of tensor networks.
 The methodologies for pyQBTNs are described in [1] and [2].

 pyQBTNs includes five different boolean tensor factorization methods, making up three distinct types of tensor networks. pyQBTNs allows the user to specify local solvers that do not require a connection to a quantum annealer, but still solve the optimization problems the annealer would solve in the factorization algorithm.